- Getting started

-What impacts the cost of disability insurance?
+What impacts the cost of physician disability insurance?

 Insurers underwrite disability coverage based on the risk of an applicant filing a claim.
 They also consider how long and how much a person might collect in benefits.
 Carriers will assess the following factors:

 The older you get, the greater the risk of incurring a disability.
 Therefore, disability insurance is more costly for older people.
 Physicians should buy when they’re younger to obtain the lowest rates.

 All other factors being equal, women can pay up to 40 percent higher premiums for disability insurance.
 Women suffer disabilities that impact their careers and file more claims than men.
 Claims for women also typically last longer.

 A way women can negate the premium discrepancy is to find a policy with unisex rates.
 A unisex rate can reduce a woman’s insurance premium by 30 percent to 50 percent.

 Insurers will pay extra attention assessing your health.
 You will be asked about your medical history and current health conditions.
 This includes your past and current tobacco use.
 You will also likely have to submit to a paramedical exam.

 The exam is similar to a physical checkup.
 An independent third party will conduct the exam.
 It is paid for by the insurance company.
 A technician will record your height, weight, body mass index, pulse and blood pressure.
 The examiner will collect blood and urine

 The tech will ask several questions about your health.
 Some questions will be repeats of what you provided on the application.
 These include:

 - Medications you’re taking